tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-troubleshoot-hdfs.md

     ```

-## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Hogyan tegye I kényszerített – letiltása HDFS csökkentett módban egy fürtben?
+## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Hogyan do I force-letiltása HDFS csökkentett módban egy fürtben?

 ### <a name="issue"></a>Probléma

-A helyi HDFS a HDInsight-fürt csökkentett módban Beragadt.
+A helyi HDFS a HDInsight-fürtön csökkentett módban elakadt.

 ### <a name="detailed-description"></a>Részletes leírás